KFC partners with Beyond Meat

 Kentucky Fried Chicken plans to test plant-based chicken nuggets and boneless wings Tuesday at one of its restaurants in Atlanta.
 Depending on customer feedback, the chain could expand the test to other markets.

+California-based startup Beyond Meat said it developed the new product specifically for KFC.
+It’s made with wheat protein coated in a proprietary breading.

-Beyond Meat also sells plant-based burgers and sausages at grocery stores and some fast food chains like Carl’s Jr. and Del Taco.
-It sold frozen plant-based chicken strips until earlier this year, but pulled them off the market because it wanted to improve the recipe.
+Beyond Meat also sells plant-based burgers, sausages and meat crumbles at grocery stores and some fast food chains like Carl’s Jr. and Del Taco.
+Frozen plant-based chicken strips were the first product Beyond Meat sold, starting in 2012.
+But the company pulled them off the market earlier this year because it wanted to improve the recipe.

-Restaurants are responding to a surge in consumer demand for plant-based meats.
+Restaurants are responding to a surge in consumer demand for plant-based meats as people seek healthier, more sustainable food.
 U.S. sales of meat substitutes are expected to jump 78% to $2.5 billion between 2018 and 2023, according to Euromonitor.

+Beyond Meat already has some serious competition in the plant-based chicken market.
+Tyson Foods, one of the world’s largest meat producers, recently announced plans to sell nuggets made from pea protein.
+Chicken producer Perdue Farms is also making nuggets, tenders and patties from a blend of chicken and vegetables.